Sesame Place responds to claim that costumed character ignored Black children

 LANGHORNE, Pa.
 (WHTM) – Sesame Place has responded to claims that a performer at the popular Pennsylvania theme park intentionally ignored her two Black girls during a parade.

-The mother of the two children shared her complaints on Instagram earlier this week, along with a video showing “Sesame Street” character Rosita high-fiving parade watchers.
+The mother of the two children, Jodi Brown, shared her complaints on Instagram earlier this week, along with a video showing “Sesame Street” character Rosita high-fiving parade watchers.
 When Rosita was approached by the two girls in the now-viral clip, the character appeared to wave them away.

 “We were on our way out of sesame place and the kids wanted to stop to see the characters,” the girls’ mother wrote in the caption.
 “THIS DISGUSTING person blatantly told our kids NO then proceeded to hug the little white girl next to us!